 Times are hard and around the world people are getting used to practicing physical distancing, and meeting with colleagues, friends and family online.
-Many also work entirely out of their homes.
+Many also work entirely out of their home studio.

 During these times the smartphone has risen to become one the key tools to keep in touch, whether it’s business or pleasure.